agentlang-ai/agentlang-docs/docs/tutorial.md

 How can we add a blog-post to a category?
 This operation could be viewed as a `:between` relationship - a simple link that connects two instances forming a flat-graph (rather than a hierarchy as established by a `:contains` relationship).
-This relationship can be defined as:
+This relationship is defined as:

 ```clojure
 (relationship :BelongsTo